-Some people just may not have a brain geared toward getting things done.
+Some people's brains just may not be geared toward getting things done.

 In fact, from a scientific perspective, a procrastinating brain looks significantly different from that of someone who doesn't procrastinate.